dvarrazzo/replisome/README.rst

 .. _pglogical: https://www.2ndquadrant.com/en/resources/pglogical/

-**replisome** is not a complete replication solution: it doesn't deal with truncate, DDL language, sequences replication, conflicts.
+**replisome** is not a complete replication solution: it doesn't deal with truncate, DDL language, sequences replication, or conflicts.
 If you are looking for something like that take a look at pglogical_ instead.
 What it aims to be is a more flexible tool for data integration.